 PO Box 1267

-The museum also has the following items on our wishlist:
+The museum has the following items on our wish list of needs:

-If you’re interested in donating an item on our wish list, please reach out to the administrator via the museum’s contact page.
+If you’re interested in donating an item on our wish list or other items, please reach out to the administrator via the museum’s contact page.

 In our fund-raising efforts we have always been fortunate to have financial donors of every age and all of those donations are always deeply appreciated and much needed to help us achieve our mission.